billwear/maas-docs/maas-in-thirty-minutes-5360.md

 You will need:

-* Ubuntu 18.04 LTS or higher OR Windows with Hyper-V (**Note:** this tutorial has been tested with Ubuntu, but there are reports it works with Hyper-V on Windows.
+* Ubuntu 18.04 LTS or higher or Windows with Hyper-V (**Note:** this tutorial has been tested with Ubuntu, but there are reports it works with Hyper-V on Windows.
 Read more about enabling Hyper-V [here](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v).)
 * 16 GB of RAM
 * A quad core CPU with virtualization support (Intel VT or AMD-V)